Top Menu

 Dremel Multi-Max oscillating tool |

-I love my Dremel, I think this is the handiest most versatile tool I have in my stash.
-It's like, whenever I have trouble with a project, this is the tool that gets me out of it.
+I love my Dremel, and I think this is the handiest and most versatile tool I have in my stash.
+Whenever I have trouble with a project, this tool gets me out.

-You can use it in those hard to reach spots, it cuts thru metal, drywall, wood, tile, you name it.
-And you can use it with lots of accessories for a great variety of applications.
+You can use it in those hard-to-reach spots.
+It cuts through metal, drywall, wood, tile, you name it.
+And you can use it with many accessories for various applications.

 Makita pin nailer used to install door trim

-The 1 x 4's or side casings & head casing were installed using my Ryobi 15-Gauge AirStrike Cordless Angled Nailer.
-For the small pieces of trim I used my new Makita Pin Nailer and that was lots of fun!
-Its lightweight, compact and ergonomic design makes it my favorite for small wooden projects.
-And hey, it's battery operated. ;)
+For the small trim pieces, I used my new Makita Pin Nailer, which was lots of fun!
+Its lightweight, compact, and ergonomic design makes it my favorite for small wooden projects.
+And hey, it's battery-operated.

 Makita 23Ga pin nailer